 The hardest part of getting your marketing content to work is making it visible.
-If your leads can’t find your website or ebook, you will never be able to capture them.
+If your leads can’t find your website or eBook, you will never be able to capture them.
 You can post links to your content on relevant forums and communities where your leads might spend time.
-Apart from that, you can work on SEO to help your content rank on search engines for your lead’s queries (eg., “insurance for dogs”).

 Of course, reaching out to a large audience organically isn’t easy, so you can try other ways as well.
-By running lead generation campaigns using ads that direct your leads to your website or form, you can serve them with content and use a lead capture tool to catch those leads and subscribers.
+Run lead generation campaigns that direct your leads to your website using ads.
+You can then capture those leads and subscribers with a lead capture tool.

 Once you’ve captured leads through your Marketing channels and lead generation campaigns, you want to make sure they are likely to convert.
 You can do this by enrolling them in a nurturing program.
 Lead nurturing is a way to exchange more information with your lead and help them get interested in your clients’ products.

 You can nurture your leads by enrolling them in a lead nurturing email sequence.
 Again, this can be done using Saleshandy, which helps you multi-stage automated emails and tracks engagement on these emails.

 Feel free to check out Saleshandy’s detailed guide on planning and testing lead nurturing email sequences.

 Nurturing leads makes sure you’re only passing on quality leads and helps your client convert more.
 Especially if you’re dealing with high-value leads, you will need to be extra careful in passing on a lead, since your clients are paying you more upfront.